-The script will call hisat2, samtools, and stringtie to do the work. sample.sam file will contains the sequence alignment data produced by mapping reads to the reference genome, sample.bam file will contains the compressed binary data from Sam.
-More description on gtf outputs, and tsv of stringtie can be found here.
-The final\transcript.gtf contains details of the transcripts that StringTie assembles from RNA-Seq data, while final.tsv contains gene abundances.
+The script will call hisat2, samtools, and stringtie to do the work. sample.sam file will contain the sequence alignment data produced by mapping reads to the reference genome, sample.bam file will contain the compressed binary alignment data.
+Additional information about the gtf and tsv outputs of StringTie can be found here.
+The final_transcript.gtf contains details of the transcripts that StringTie assembles from RNA-Seq data, while final.tsv contains gene abundances.